Clinics & Services

 Some of those eligible are also entitled to vouchers which can be used towards the cost of spectacles if these are required.

-We have NHS physiotherapy available at the Kiveton Park Primary Care Centre.
+We also have NHS physiotherapy available at the Kiveton Park Primary Care Centre.
 The community physiotherapists can visit patients at home who are too ill to attend the surgery.
 Certain cases may be referred directly to the physiotherapy department at hospital.
 Appointments are made following consultations with the doctors.

 The podiatrist can deal with anything from corns, calluses and nail problems, to minor surgical procedures.
 Self treatment, using corn pads or solvents, is best avoided as it can cause serious problems in the elderly, diabetics and those with poor circulation.